zimaxnet/orb-game/README.md

 - **Control Panel**: Real-time system status and quick actions
 - **Memory Trivia Game**: Fun quiz that tests knowledge of stored memories 🎮
 - **Orb Game**: Interactive 3D orb exploration with positive news stories and easy close functionality
+- **How to Play Overlay**: Prominent, swipeable instructions that guide new users through the game mechanics
 - **Responsive Design**: Works seamlessly on desktop and mobile

+### Orb Game Features
+- **Interactive 3D Environment**: Beautiful 3D orb with orbiting satellites representing different news categories
+- **Positive News Stories**: Click satellites to hear positive news from Technology, Science, Art, Nature, Sports, Music, Space, and Innovation
+- **Audio Experience**: Text-to-speech narration of news stories for immersive gameplay
+- **Score System**: Earn points and build streaks by discovering new stories
+- **Swipe-to-Dismiss Instructions**: Intuitive "How to Play" overlay that users can swipe away once they're ready
+- **Mobile Optimized**: Touch-friendly controls and responsive design for all devices

 ## 🏗️ Architecture